Pinchas Toledano: Biography

 In 1969 he received a BA Hons in Semitics from the University of London.

 In 1980 he received his PhD from London, his dissertation focusing on the relationship between Rashi and the Targumim.

 In 1974 he was appointed Dayan (rabbinic judge) of the Sephardi Community of London and in 1980 was Av Bet Din.
 In 1998, he was appointed Dayan of the Dutch Sephardi Beth Din.
 He was appointed as Hakham of the Spanish and Portuguese community of the Netherlands in 2012.
 Since 2020 he is Hakham-Emeritus.

 Works

-Dayan Toledano is author of several scholarly works, including Berit Shalom, which collects his Rabbinical Responsa in 3 volumes, and Mekor Beracha, also 3 volumes, a code of Jewish Law with notes, commentary, and sources as based on contemporary poskim.